The Black Sorrows: Later activity: 2009–present

 In September 2016, keeping the same line-up, The Black Sorrows released Faithful Satellite, produced by Camilleri and John McAll, their 17th studio album.

 2019 saw the release of Citizen John produced by Camilleri and recorded at Woodstock Studios in Melbourne.
 This was all Camilleri and Smith songs with the exception of Silvio, a Bob Dylan Robert Hunter cover.
 The band was still Camilleri, Carranza, Gray, Burchall, and John McAll.

 By 2021, the line-up had shifted again, with a complete overhaul except for perennial frontman Camilleri.
 The band now consists of Camilleri, Shannon Bourne (guitar), Mitch Cairnes (bass), Peter Solley (keyboards) and the once again returning Tony Floyd (drums).
-The Black Sorrows released their 19th studio album,Saint Georges Road, in September 2021.
+The Black Sorrows released their 19th studio album, Saint Georges Road, in September 2021.

+In 2024, a new Black Sorrows studio album appeared entitled The Way We Do Business.

+In October 2025, the Black Sorrows will release the compilation The Quintessential Black Sorrows.